RohanNagargoje/XAI-Framework/README.md

-XAI Framework for Common ML Models

-This project aims to build an Explainable AI (XAI) Framework that provides easy-to-use tools for explaining common machine learning models like Decision Trees, Support Vector Machines (SVMs), and Neural Networks.
-The framework integrates multiple explainability techniques (e.g., SHAP, LIME, Feature Importance) to help data scientists, machine learning practitioners, and AI enthusiasts understand the predictions of these models in a transparent and interpretable manner.

-Key Features
-- Model Training: Support for training and evaluating basic machine learning models (Decision Trees, SVM, Neural Networks) on standard datasets.
-- Explainability Techniques: Integration with popular XAI methods like SHAP and LIME for explaining model predictions.
-- Visualization Tools: Provides visual representations of model explanations (e.g., feature importance plots, SHAP value plots, LIME explanations).
-- Modular Architecture: Easily extendable to add new models or explanation techniques.
-- Educational Resource: Detailed documentation and Jupyter notebooks that help beginners understand the framework and how to use it.

-Goals
-- Interpretability: Make machine learning models more interpretable and accessible to a wider audience.
-- Explainability: Simplify the process of explaining model predictions using popular explainability methods.
-- Visual Understanding: Provide clear and easy-to-understand visualizations to help users grasp how and why a model makes its decisions.
-- Open Source: Create an open-source tool that can be extended and customized for various AI model explainability use cases.

-Technologies Used
-- Python: Core language for implementation.
-- Scikit-learn: For training models (Decision Trees, SVMs, Neural Networks).
-- SHAP: For model explainability using SHAP values.
-- LIME: For local, interpretable model-agnostic explanations.
-- Matplotlib & Seaborn: For visualizations.
-- Pandas & NumPy: For data manipulation and handling.
-- Jupyter Notebooks: For interactive demonstrations of the framework.

-Usage Example

-1. Train a Model
-Select and train a machine learning model (e.g., Decision Tree) using a dataset.
+### XAI Framework for Common ML Models

+#### Overview
+The **Explainable AI (XAI) Framework** is designed to simplify the process of explaining and understanding machine learning models.
+It provides user-friendly tools for explaining popular models like **Decision Trees**, **Support Vector Machines (SVMs)**, and **Neural Networks**.
+By integrating state-of-the-art explainability techniques such as **SHAP**, **LIME**, and **Feature Importance**, the framework helps data scientists, machine learning practitioners, and AI enthusiasts make model predictions more transparent and interpretable.

+---

+### Key Features

+1. **Model Training and Evaluation**
+   - Train and evaluate common machine learning models like Decision Trees, SVMs, and Neural Networks.
+   - Support for loading and working with standard datasets (e.g., Iris, Wine, Boston Housing).

+2. **Explainability Techniques**
+   - **SHAP (SHapley Additive exPlanations):** Understand feature contributions at both global and local levels.
+   - **LIME (Local Interpretable Model-agnostic Explanations):** Generate localized explanations for individual predictions.
+   - **Feature Importance:** Visualize and rank features based on their contribution to the model’s predictions.

+3. **Visualization Tools**
+   - Generate interactive and static visualizations for model explanations:
+     - SHAP Summary and Dependence Plots
+     - LIME Explanations
+     - Feature Importance Bar Charts

+4. **Modular Architecture**
+   - Easily extendable to add new models or explainability techniques without altering the core framework.

+5. **Educational Resource**
+   - Includes detailed documentation and interactive **Jupyter Notebooks** to guide beginners in understanding explainability concepts and using the framework.

+---

+### Goals

+1. **Interpretability:** Simplify machine learning models and make them accessible to a wider audience.
+2. **Explainability:** Enable users to easily explain model predictions using reliable tools.
+3. **Visual Understanding:** Provide intuitive visualizations to convey complex model behaviors effectively.
+4. **Open Source:** Build an extensible, community-driven project for AI explainability.

+---

+### Technologies Used

+- **Python:** Core language for implementation.
+- **Scikit-learn:** Model training and evaluation.
+- **SHAP:** Feature attribution for explainability.
+- **LIME:** Model-agnostic local explanations.
+- **Matplotlib & Seaborn:** For clear and aesthetic visualizations.
+- **Pandas & NumPy:** Data manipulation and processing.
+- **Jupyter Notebooks:** Interactive demonstrations and tutorials.

+---

+### Usage Guide

+#### 1. Train a Model
+Choose a machine learning model and train it on your dataset.

 ```python
 from sklearn.tree import DecisionTreeClassifier